Jais0603/Screen_Wave/README.md

 ## Feedback and Support

 We welcome any feedback, suggestions, or inquiries regarding the Movie Ticket Booking App.
-Please feel free to reach out to us via [email/contact form/link to support].
+Please feel free to reach out to us via jaiswalsakshi7890@gmail.com.